1mackenziekyle/cover-letters/README.md

 - once you have Robocorp extension on VS Code, open this project and use 'Robocorp: Run Robot' command from VS Code's Command Palette (Ctrl+Shift+P)
 - once you run it, copy the initial command and replace the first command under 'Run python' on GenerateCoverLetters.sh, which can be done easily through VS Code.
 It should look similar.
 - Run the run.sh file from your file explorer or use command "./run.sh" or "Bash run.sh" in your Bash terminal.

+## Important:

+If you are using this program, make sure you **_do not upload any of your UBC login information to GitHub_**.
+I have removed the /input folder containing my user login information using the .gitignore folder.

 ##### Kyle Mackenzie 2022